stephbertram/StoryScout/README.md

 ## License

-Distributed under Flatiron School's Learn.co License.
-See LICENSE.md for more information.
+Distributed under the MIT License.
+See LICENSE for more information.

 ---